robertquitt/robertquitt.github.io/about.md

 ## Me

-I'm Robert, a rising junior studying computer science at UC Berkeley.
-As of June 2018, I am currently working as a Software Engineering Intern at Facebook in Menlo Park.
+I'm Robert.
+As of December 2020, I work as a software engineer.

 ## My Projects